box/developer.box.com/content/guides/cli/scripts/deprovision-users.md

     ./Users_Deprovision.ps1
    ```

-    When the script run is completed, you will see the following,
+   When the script run is completed, you will see the following
-    or similar, message:
+   message, or a similar one:

    ```bash
     Transfered employee content Managed User 1